-- Sign up to and abide by the Home / School Agreement - Encourage their child to act in line with policies of the school. - Support the school in implementing any action necessary to ensure this and any other policy can be fully implemented to ensure the ongoing progress and well-being of all our pupils.
+- Abide by the Home / School Agreement - Encourage their child to act in line with policies of the school. - Support the school in implementing any action necessary to ensure this and any other policy can be fully implemented to ensure the ongoing progress and well-being of all our pupils. - Treat all stakeholders at the school with respect and courtesy